-In December 2011, Samoa jumped forward a day, and just missed out 30 December (nobody got their six geese a-laying that year).
+In December 2011, Samoa jumped forward a day, and just missed out 30.
 This was to get rid of an old hangover given to the country by its king in 1892, who moved the country east of the Date Line to bring it closer to America.
-This became impractical as Samoa grew closer to Australia and New Zealand, its much closer neighbours, and so the 2011 moved the country from being 21 hours behind Sydney – the nearest major business hub – to being three hours ahead of it, which made more sense.
+This became impractical as Samoa grew closer to Australia and New Zealand, its much closer neighbours, and so in 2011 moved the country from being 21 hours behind Sydney – the nearest major business hub – to being three hours ahead of it, which made more sense.

-Though, sadly for the Americans, it left American Samoa marooned, only 70km away but 24 hours apart (25 in summer).
+Though, sadly for the Americans, it left American Samoa and its time zone marooned, only 70km away but 24 hours apart (25 in summer).